jpouch/qPCR-Biomark/README.md

 pre_process_data.txt contains different information concerning the csv file extracted from Fluidigm Real-Time PCR Analysis software.
 Procedure to add efficiency values is also described (necessary if working with the Pfaffl's normalization method).

 open_data.R is a simple R script with a single command line to open the csv file, remove unused rows, assign type of data per column and which value to consider as NA.
+Data set may contain unvalid Ct values (Ct value different from 999 but with Fail status).
+Command lines to replace these values with NA are described.

 normalization_livak_taqman.R is an R script which performs normalization to a reference gene according to the Livak's method (2^-∆∆Ct).
 In this script, only a ∆Ct between reference gene and target gene is calculated.
 If you wish to calculate ∆∆Ct between reference group and condition group, please ask (see contact below).